Cactus to Clouds Hike

 People die on this hike.
 Please make sure you’ve fully prepared for this hike and are doing it under the right conditions.

 The Cactus to Clouds hike is popular, especially with Southern California hikers, but it isn’t a hike you just show up and do.
 It’s a hike that you need to prepare for, and then you do it only when the conditions are right.
-It didn’t get to be rated Backpacker Magazine’s 5th hardest day hike for nothing.

 Because there are extremes at both ends of the weather spectrum (alpine and desert climates), timing your Cactus to Clouds hike is a bit of an art.
 Use the list below as a rough guide.
 Always check the local conditions before making any decisions.
 You’ll want to check the weather for Palm Springs (the start of the hike) and San Jacinto Peak (the end of the hike).

-October – Generally this is your best bet.
+- October – Generally this is your best bet.
 The desert is cool enough to survive in, and there’s probably no snow on the summit.
 Late September and early November can be favorable too.

-June to September – The majority of rescues and deaths happen in the summer, when the high’s can be around 110-120F.
+- June to September – The majority of rescues and deaths happen in the summer, when the high’s can be around 110-120F.
 The park rangers strongly recommend NOT doing your hike during this time.